vincent0426/vellum-python-sdks/CONTRIBUTING.md

 - `make test` - runs the test while spinning up Fern's mock server.
 Useful for running their tests specifically.
 Supports a `file` argument for running a specific file or directory.
 - `make test-raw` - runs the test just using poetry.
 Useful for running tests that don't require the mock server, such as all Workflows SDK tests.
 Supports a `file` argument for running a specific file or directory.

+### Backporting Changes to Generator Repository

+We have a [generator repository](https://github.com/vellum-ai/vellum-client-generator) that is responsible for generating files for all of our SDKs, managed by [Fern](https://buildwithfern.com/).
+Changes that are not covered by the `.fernignore` file should be backported to the generator repository so that they are not removed by subsequent generation runs.
+These typically include:
+- Changes to the `pyproject.toml`, include dependency additions.
+- Changes to the `.gitignore`
+- Changes needed within the `src/vellum/client` directory